 Why is it important to regularly update a will?

-Regularly updating a will ensures it reflects any changes in assets, maintaining an accurate residuary estate.
+Regularly updating a will ensures it reflects any asset changes, maintaining an accurate residuary estate.
 This helps prevent potential conflicts among heirs and ensures the testator’s final wishes are honored, providing peace of mind for both the testator and beneficiaries.